Aliases for ATF2 Gene

 GeneCards Summary for ATF2 Gene

 ATF2 (Activating Transcription Factor 2) is a Protein Coding gene.
-Diseases associated with ATF2 include T-Cell Leukemia and Metaphyseal Chondrodysplasia, Jansen Type.
-Among its related pathways are Non-Canonical Wnt Pathway and Activated TLR4 signalling.
+Diseases associated with ATF2 include Eccrine Porocarcinoma and T-Cell Leukemia.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Signaling mediated by p38-alpha and p38-beta.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and sequence-specific DNA binding.
 An important paralog of this gene is ATF7.

 UniProtKB/Swiss-Prot Summary for ATF2 Gene